aimfeld/ZendDiCompiler/README.md

 ),
 ```

+Now we can create the `ExampleController` in our application's module class.
+Since the `SharedInstance`
-This is how you can use DiWrapper in your Application module.
-Here we provide the config as a shared instance to
+dependency requires some complicated initialization, we need to initialize it and add it as a shared instance to
-DiWrapper and create a controller _without writing Zend\ServiceManager factory methods for the controller, A, B, or C_:
+DiWrapper.

 ```
 namespace Application;